 Manager Leo Durocher summoned pint-sized Vic Lombardi to put out the fire.
 But Lombardi walked Chuck Workman and Tommy Holmes to force in one run.
 Buker got the call with the bases loaded.
 He fired a fastball to Bill Ramsey.
 Ramsey lined a shot above the head of third baseman Frenchy Bordagaray, who leaped high and made a great catch, allowing Buker to walk off the mound with a save.

 Cy earned his seventh victory in Flatbush on Wednesday, September 19, pitching in relief of Lombardi.
-Called from the pen in the top of the seventh with no outs, the bases loaded, and the Dodgers ahead, 3-2, Buker induced Danny Gardella to ground into a forceout--but Bill Jurges scored the tying run.
+Called from the pen in the top of the seventh with no outs, the bases loaded, and the Dodgers ahead, 3-2, Buker induced Mel Ott to pop out and Danny Gardella to ground into a forceout--but Bill Jurges scored the tying run.
 When shortstop Eddie Basinski booted a routine ground ball, Leon Treadway scored the go-ahead run.

 Buker retired the side and pitched scoreless ball for the last two innings.
 In the bottom of the seventh, his teammates rallied for two markers, with Bordagaray's single knocking home the eventual game-winner.

 With the season nearly over, Buker returned to teaching and coaching at Memorial High.
 When Branch Rickey sent the right-hander a 1946 contract with a raise of $500 above the major league minimum of $5,000, Cy reacted by tearing it up and mailing the pieces back to Brooklyn.